 - (a) Adjacent buildings of different architectural styles shall be made compatible by such means as screens; site breaks and materials. - (b) Harmony in texture, lines and masses is required.
-Monotony of design shall be avoided. - (c) With respect to building footprint and orientation, where a consistent pattern exists in terms of the existing buildings and spaces between buildings, all new development shall be compatible with the existing building pattern.
-Determination of compatibility shall be based on the overall building footprint square footage, the dimensions of each footprint side, placement of the building footprint on the lot, and the pattern of buildings and spaces along the street edge. - (d) Buildings on corner lots shall meet front setback requirements for each street.
-The creation of empty corners shall be avoided through the placement of buildings or other site features. - (e) Additions to buildings shall reflect and be consistent with the style of the existing building, including such elements as trim, fenestration, roof pitch and exterior cladding. - (f) Architectural style shall not be restricted.
-Evaluation of the appearance of a development shall be based on the quality of its design and relationship to surroundings. - (g) The materials, textures and colors of a single building shall be visually harmonious.
+Monotony of design shall be avoided. - (c) With respect to building footprint and orientation, where a consistent pattern exists in terms of the existing buildings and spaces between buildings, all new development must be compatible with the existing building pattern.
+Determination of compatibility will be based on the overall building footprint square footage, the dimensions of each footprint side, placement of the building footprint on the lot, and the pattern of buildings and spaces along the street edge. - (d) New and in-fill development must, where such a pattern exists, maintain the line of buildings, thus maintaining the integrity of the street façade.
+For buildings on corner lots, the setback relationship on both streets must be maintained.
+The creation of empty corners must be avoided through the placement of buildings or other site features. - (e) Additions to buildings shall reflect and be consistent with the style of the existing building, including such elements as trim, fenestration, roof pitch and exterior cladding. - (f) Architectural style shall not be restricted.
+Evaluation of the appearance of a development shall be based on the quality of its design and relationship to surroundings. - (g) The materials, textures and colors of a single building must be visually harmonious.
 Modifications to existing buildings shall avoid the patchwork application of different materials.
-New buildings shall use materials that are visually compatible with adjacent and nearby buildings.

-(h) The following building materials are acceptable to use on building facades:

-- (i) Brick (colonial red or brown)

-- (ii) Wood (clapboard, shiplap or shingles)

-- (iii) Vinyl, or metal, in traditional patterns (clapboard, shiplap, or shingle)

-- (iv) Natural stone

-(i) The following building materials are unacceptable to use on building facades:
+New buildings must use materials that are visually compatible with adjacent and nearby buildings. - (h) The following building materials are acceptable to use: - (i) Brick (colonial red or brown) - (ii) Wood (clapboard, shiplap or shingles) - (iii) Vinyl, or metal, in traditional patterns (clapboard, shiplap, or shingle) - (iv) Natural stone - (i) The following building materials are unacceptable to use: